-*Weathering* and *erosion* are processes by which rocks are broken down and moved form their original location.
-Weathering and erosion differ based on whether a rock's location is changed.
-Weathering degrades a rock without moving it, while erosion carries rocks and soil away from their original locations.
-Weathering often leads to erosion by causing rocks to break down into smaller pieces.
-Erosive forces can then move those pieces away.
+Weathering and erosion are processes by which rocks are broken down and moved form their original location.
+They differ based on whether a rock's location is changed: weathering degrades a rock without moving it, while erosion carries rocks and soil away from their original locations.
+Weathering often leads to erosion by causing rocks to break down into smaller pieces, which erosive forces can then move away.

 Weathering vs. Erosion

 The main difference between weathering and erosion lies in where the process takes place.
 Weathering degrades a rock without changing its location.
 Erosion, on the other hand, causes rocks -- or particles of rock -- to be carried away from their original locations and deposited elsewhere.
 Weathering often leads to erosion, breaking down the rock into small pieces that are easier for wind and water to carry away.
 Wind abrasion is an example of a process that includes both weathering and erosion.
 Wind picks up small pieces of rock and blows them against larger stones, causing small particles of the larger formations to break off.
 This is weathering.
 The same wind picks up these particles and takes them away from the rock they broke off of.
 This is erosion.

 Types of Weathering